-- · Complete 16 core courses in the appropriate areas. - Earn a core-course GPA of at least 2.000. - Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division I sliding scale. - Submit proof of graduation to the Eligibility Center.
+- " Earn 16 NCAA-approved core-course credits in the right areas. - " Earn a corresponding test score that matches your core-course GPA (minimum 2.0) on the Division I sliding scale. - " Submit your final transcript with proof of graduation to the Eligibility Center.